 - While this is pretty obvious, avoid buying items that will not have much of an impact on your champion.
 If your champion doesn’t require mana like Renekton or Dr. Mundo, don’t bother buying items that give you mana.
 You shouldn’t be buying items like Frozen Heart or Iceborn Gauntlet on either of these champions as they don’t compliment or synergize with your kit.
 There are far better items available like Sunfire Cape or Gargoyle Stoneplate.

-How to find the right build path
+How to find the right build for Tank

 If you’re struggling to find an appropriate build path for your champion.
 You have a few options available to you: